toebeann/Tobey.BepInExMelonLoaderWizard/README.md

 -   Native Unix games are not currently supported:\
-    BMW's prompts rely on Win32 API calls to display message boxes, and as such will only work with Windows games - though it _should_ work for Unix users when running a Windows game through Proton or Wine etc., although this is currently untested.
+    BMW's prompts rely on Win32 API calls to display message boxes, and as such will only work with Windows games - though it _should_ work fine for Unix users when running a Windows game through Windows emulators such as Proton, Wine etc.

 -   Only BepInEx 5 is supported.